andrewmtam/smooth-tween/README.md

 The minimal javascript for the example is here: http://andrew-tam-000.github.io/tween-machine/js/main.js -- the rest is done with simple CSS and HTML!

-A more touched up example can be found on my homepage: http://andrewmtam.com/

 ## Use Cases

 ### Parallax Scrolling